imperva/domain-directory-controller/README.md

 # How To Use It - First Steps
 In order to start playing with DDC you just need to import all DDC's projects and dependencies (see Dependencies section).
-DDC is a Maven project so you can import the projects manually or via Maven by adding the following Dependencies to your project's POM file:
+DDC is a Maven project (binaries are deployed in Maven Central) so you can import the projects manually or via Maven by adding the following Dependencies to your project's POM file:

 ~~~